|Little Green Island Films | sitemap | log in|

 We are like islands on the surface but connected in the deep!
 William James

-Sara has twice been finalist for the Rory Peck Sony Impact Award, and winner of two Webby Awards ( People and Judges Choice) - a testimony to her focus on hopeful and inspiring films which have impact which has been a theme throughout her work.
-She focuses on character led stories with a strong observational component and is consciously using the power of storytelling to give voice to remarkable ordinary people or environmental concerns which would otherwise not be heard.
+Sara has twice been finalist for the Rory Peck Sony Impact Award, and winner of two Webby Awards ( People and Judges Choice) This is a testimony to her focus on hopeful and inspiring films which have impact - a theme throughout her work.
+Little Green Island films tends to make observational films, with a strong focus on character and told over time.
+Sara consciously uses the power of storytelling to give voice to remarkable ordinary people or environmental concerns which would otherwise not be heard.
 Her films aim to build bridges and create alliances in order to build awareness of our interconnection to each other and the environment.
-She is working on two campaign feature documentaries currently.

 Little Green Island Films are known for a combination of professionalism, visual imagination and creativity - sometimes on a low budget, although not always.
 Little Green Island Films makes intuitive, artistically shot films with a journalistic attention to detail and content.
 The films are always driven by an understanding of the core emotion at the heart of the film, which gives the story power.
 Films that have great impact and inspire change is a thread throughout Sara's work.
 Her personal passion in documentary has been focused on giving a voice to women's rights, indigenous people, and promoting their views on the environment, and human rights issues.

-Little Green Island can make films on any subject but has a specific track record in the environment and Nature; renewable energy; food; music; dance and The Arts.
+Little Green Island can make films on any subject but has a specific track record in the marine environment and Nature; indigenous people's , womens rights, renewable energy; food; music; dance and The Arts.
 The company has also worked over the years in historical films and with young people (often vulnerable people) and children.

 FORMER CLIENTS AND COMMISSIONS